Auditing Your Marketing Expenses: Best Practices and Red Flags

 There’s no one-size-fits-all audit procedure for every marketing department or company.
 But the below guidelines form a good starting point that can be tailored to your business needs:

-• Review documentation: Reviewing all documentation for accuracy and completeness can help you ensure that all costs are legitimate, correctly attributed to valid marketing activities, and within the scope of your services.
+• Review documentation: Reviewing all documentation for accuracy and completeness can help you ensure that all costs are legitimate, correctly attributed, and within the scope of your services.

-• Analyze expense allocation and apportionment: This will give you a fair representation of costs and whether they are compliant with regulatory and company standards.
+• Analyze expense allocation and apportionment: This will give you a fair representation of costs and whether they are compliant with regulatory standards.

-• Conduct a risk assessment: Prioritize high-cost items or categories to address those areas most likely to affect your financial integrity and compliance.
+• Conduct a risk assessment: Prioritizing high-cost items or categories prone to misclassification can help address the areas most likely to affect your financial integrity and compliance.

-• Establish testing criteria and sampling methods: Reviewing a representative set of transactions can help you verify expenses accurately.
+• Establish testing criteria and sampling methods: Reviewing transactions can help you verify expenses accurately, ensuring that they align with policy requirements.

-• Outline procedures for reaching goals: Describe exactly how marketing expenses are managed, with checks to ensure this process is always on track.
+• Outline procedures for reaching goals: Your team should know how your marketing expenses are managed, with checks in place to ensure this is always on track.
 Include guidelines around pricing agreements, contract negotiation, a list of vetted vendors, and outsourcing policies.

-• Verify budgets and resources for all marketing plans: A top reason for overspending is incorrect budgeting and resource allocation.
+• Set up and verify budgets and resources for all marketing plans: One of the top reasons for overspending is incorrect budgeting and resource allocation.

-• Make recommendations: An audit gives you a chance to adjust strategies and goals to ensure future profitability
+• Check findings and make recommendations: An audit has little value if it doesn’t let you adjust your strategies and goals to ensure future profitability

 A clear structure will help your team make the most of auditing your marketing expenses, as it will standardize the process.